F-Amaral/character-manager/README.md

 # Data Structure

 ## Command Level Up
 The bonus applied to a character.
-When a character was a feature, when the character reaches certain level, the feature may provide some bonus stats, choices or new features.
+When a character has a feature, when the character reaches certain level, the feature may provide some bonus stats, choices or new features.

 ```json